Skip to Content

 Glasgow City Region

 Mortality rates decreased in the period from 1991 to 2010 in all the Glasgow City Region local authorities.
-From 2010 onwards to 2019 mortality rates rose in Scotland and in all areas.
-In 2020, there was a further, sharp rise in mortality rates as a result of the Covid-19 pandemic which emerged in Scotland in early 2020.
-Mortality rates dropped slightly in the majority of areas in 2021, but not in North Lanarkshire where there was a further rise in mortality.
+From 2010 onwards to 2019, mortality rates rose in Scotland and in all areas.
+In 2020, there was a further, sharp rise in mortality rates as a result of the COVID-19 pandemic which emerged in Scotland in early 2020.
+Mortality rates dropped slightly in the majority of areas in 2021.

-The mortality rates of Glasgow and West Dunbartonshire are the highest in the Glasgow region.
+The mortality rates of Glasgow are the highest in the Glasgow City Region.
+In previous years West Dunbartonshire had the second highest mortality rate, however, in 2023 mortality rates have been surpassed by Inverclyde.
 In contrast, East Dunbartonshire and East Renfrewshire have consistently had the lowest mortality rates.

 More detailed data on deaths in Scotland can be accessed from National Records of Scotland.